Crafting The Next Generation of Watch Faces

 Since those releases, we’ve not been idle.
 Our team has been collecting data, reviews, and feedback from users to apply to our next generation of faces.
-We’ve also shared our learnings with the world: In 2014, ustwo released a dedicated website that shares our story, design guidelines, development framework and resources.
+We’ve also shared our learnings with the world that shares our story, design guidelines, development framework and resources.
 All with the goal of inspiring and empowering the Android Wear community.

 Enter 2015: With the community at our backs and fresh technology from Google’s Android Wear team at our fingertips, ustwo began ideating on a brand new watch face that would take into account our learnings and user feedback thus far.
 We had two insights that drove our initial brainstorm:

 - Wearers wanted to have more contextual data displayed on their watch face, beyond simply telling the time.

 - Wearers interacted with their watch expecting it to behave like their phones.

 But how were we going to show more data whilst still staying true to our principles, which suggested not overwhelming one’s users and remaining glanceable?
 Consequently, our team sat at a crossroads.

 We began by taking a look at how watches have been traditionally made through the years, and dove deeply into the history of watch complications.
 In horology, the study of clocks and watches, a complication refers to any feature in a timepiece beyond the simple display of hours and minutes.
 Taking this age-old concept, we started exploring how we could apply its teachings to smartwatch technology.